Creating Components

 There is a format

-button in the upper left of the editor!
-Use it to auto-format your function as you go.
+button in the top right of the editor!
+Use it to

-4. Return the compiled asset
+4. Return the compiled Asset

-With all your properties added to the schema, you can now return the compiled asset definition with return asset.build()
+With all your properties added to the Schema, you can now return the compiled asset definition with return asset.build()

 .

-Regenerate the asset
+Regenerate the Asset

 Click the Regenerate Asset